mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 output folder.

-As I briefly mentioned earlier, part of the issue with the old infrastructure for the Ember Guides (and similarly for this Ember Website) is that it was almost impossible to get working locally, and therefore very hard to contribute to.
-There was some effort put in to make it work with a Docker environment but even if that did work locally for us (not a guarantee), it would be slightly harder to get at the compiled output of the site.

-If we can get away without having to get the Ruby middleman setup running locally that would be a better approach.
-Another way to get a static copy of the website would be to pretend that we're Google for a few minutes and just crawl the site to download it locally, and that is exactly what we're going to do.
+As I briefly mentioned earlier, part of the issue with the old infrastructure for the Ember Guides is that it was so hard to contribute to that it was almost impossible to get working locally.
+If we can get away without having to get the Ruby middleman setup running locally that would be a better approach, so another way to get a static copy of the website would be to pretend that we're Google for a few minutes and just crawl the site to download it locally.

 If you are on a Linux machine you probably have `wget` installed, it is a particularly useful tool to download single files quickly and easily.
 If you are